primitivefinance/rmm-core/README.md

 # Testing

+Running tests using the default `yarn test` will run it through hardhat, it takes approximately 10 minutes on a good CPU.

 The testing environment is unique.
 Make sure that `yarn typechain` has been run first, or else there could be typescript compilation issues.

-The test function makes use of the `parallel` tag, which will take up a considerable amount of CPU power.
+The `test:fast` script makes use of the `parallel` tag, which will take up a considerable amount of CPU power.
 It makes the tests run faster.

 In the `/test/shared/poolConfigs.ts` file is an array of different curve parameters.
 Each of these pools will go through the entire test suite.

+**Note**: When running tests with parallel, the `swap` tests will not be logged.
+If the tests are frozen, it means the swap tests are the last tests to be run.

 ## Compile contracts